Vermejo Reserve: History

 Vermejo Park was originally part of the Maxwell Land Grant.
 After Vermejo Park went through several owners in the late-19th century, William H. Bartlett (1850–1918) of Chicago, Illinois bought 205,000 acre from the Maxwell Land Grant Company in 1902.
-Bartlett evicted a number of Mexicans living at Vermejo Park.
+Under the agreement, he withheld part of the last payment until the Maxwell Land Grant Company evicted the last of the Hispanic "squatters" who had lived for many years along the Vermejo River.
 He hired close friend and Chicago architect, Joseph Lyman Silsbee to help him make improvements, including three large residences (including the main Casa Grande) and a power plant.
 He re-introduced elk to the park and built and stocked several lakes with trout.
 He expanded the property to 300000 acre.

 Bartlett died at the ranch in 1918 and his sons, who had managed the ranch, died within two years.

-A syndicate of New York, St. Louis, and Chicago businessmen took an option to buy the ranch and organized the Vermejo Park Club, selling memberships to Tex Austin, Billy Mitchell, Amon Carter, and the Frederick Guest family.
+A syndicate of New York, St. Louis, and Chicago businessmen took an option to buy the property and organized the Vermejo Park Club, selling memberships to Tex Austin, Billy Mitchell, Amon Carter, and the Frederick Guest family.
 A member of the Guest family shot an elk which at the time was the ninth largest in the world; it is now on display at the Museum of Natural History in New York.
 The syndicate, however, was unable to raise the US$1.8 million asking price and the original club was disbanded.

 In 1926, Los Angeles Times baron Harry Chandler bought the property from Bartlett.
 In 1927 Chandler and his investors opened a new Vermejo Park Club attracting Will Rogers, Cecil B. DeMille, Douglas Fairbanks, Mary Pickford, Harvey Firestone and Herbert Hoover.
-The club was disbanded during the Great Depression, although ranching operations continued.
+The club was disbanded during the Great Depression, today bison ranching operations continue.

 W. J. Gourley, a Fort Worth businessman, began buying property in the Vermejo Park area in 1945 and increased its area to 480000 acre.
 He used the ranch for recreation as well as cattle ranching.
-On December 23, 1955, the large middle guest house burned and the stables were renovated to become the ranch's main social and dining area now called "The Stables".
+On December 23, 1955, the large middle guest house burned and the stables were renovated to become the property's main social and dining area now called "The Stables".

 Gourley died in 1970 and Pennzoil bought the property from his estate in 1973 for US$26.5 million and increased its area to 588000 acre.
 Pennzoil continued cattle ranching and expanded the facilities for guests.
 In 1996 Ted Turner purchased the property from Pennzoil, put emphasis on managing wildlife.
 He used much of the former cattle pasturage for bison, traditionally called buffalo in North America.
-Ralphie V, of the Ralphie mascot of the Colorado Buffaloes, was born there.
+Ralphie V, the mascot of the Colorado Buffaloes, was born there.
 After living there for awhile, he decided to open it to paying guests.